FROM FEAR TO TRUST

-“When the earth and all its people quake, it is I who hold its pillars firm.”
-Psalm 75:3
+When the earth and all its people quake, it is I who hold its pillars firm.
+(Psalm 75:3)

-We praise You our Lord Jesus,
+We praise You, our Lord Jesus,

 Thank You for the true hope that You bring to us:

-In the name of Your son, Jesus, we pray,
+In the name of Your son Jesus, we pray,

-You can find Bettie blogging from her home in a small town in southeast Wisconsin - at bettiegraseasons.com, walking forward with Jesus, in the middle of her own pain and weaknesses from multiple chronic illnesses.
-The beauty of nature is a joy that calls to Bettie, as do her family and seven young grandchildren.
-She and her husband have been married for over 40 years and take great joy in their weekend coffee breaks together.
-In addition, Bettie is the Chronic Joy Prayer Pond coordinator.
+You can find Bettie blogging from her home in the far north suburbs of Chicago at bettiegsraseasons.com.
+She is walking forward with Jesus in the middle of her pain and weakness from multiple chronic illnesses.
+The beauty of nature as well as her family (including nine young grandchildren) are Bettie's joys.
+She and her husband have been married for over 40 years and take great delight in their weekend coffee breaks together.

 Chronic Joy® devotionals are an invitation to take one gentle step, to pray in a comforting and familiar or perhaps new-to-you way, or to cry out on behalf of one precious life today … maybe even yours.